 Summer was a great adventure growing up.
 I grew up along the banks of the Stono River in Charleston, SC.
-I lived in a small neighborhood at the foot of the old Limehouse bridge.
-It was a swing bridge that turned sideways to let boats go through.
-There were about 20 houses in our neighborhood.
-There was a dirt road leading off the main highway that formed a circle of about 1/2 mile.
+I lived in a small neighborhood at the foot of the old Limehouse bridge, a swing bridge that turned sideways to let boats go through.
+There were about 20 houses in our neighborhood on a dirt road leading off the main highway that formed a circle of about 1/2 mile.
 There were houses on the main river, houses on the inner circle with just a view of the water, and just off the circle was a small extension of the circle where my house stood.
-We had a dock in the back yard on the main canal that lead to the river.
+We had a dock in the backyard on She Crab canal that circled straight into the river.
 The lots that were not developed were still thickly wooded areas filled with trees and wildlife.

 I was almost 8 when we moved to that house.
-There was only one other family with children at the time.
-Carol was a feisty, freckle faced redhead just a couple of years younger than I. We immediately became “sister” friends and still are to this day.
+There was only one other family with children at that time, and we met the first week.
+Carol was a feisty, freckle-faced redhead just a year and a half younger than I. We immediately became “sister” friends and still are to this day.
 Even though my grandmother was very controlling and afraid of just about everything, she seemed to feel safe letting me roam the small neighborhood.
-Carol and I spent everyday together with few exceptions for next ten years.
+Carol and I spent every day together with few exceptions for next ten years.

 We had a small store not far from our neighborhood.
 It was also home to the post office.
 Close by there was a fresh vegetable stand.
 We would go with Carol’s mom and spend our meager allowance a couple of times a week.
 We would often buy a stalk of sugar cane to take home.
-After dinner we would sit in Carol’s yard looking across at the river, pulling the husk away and chewing on cane to get the sweet sugary juices.
+After dinner we would sit in Carol’s yard looking across at the river, pulling the husk away and chewing on the canes to get the sweet sugary juices.
 Another favorite treat was Pepsi and peanuts.
-We would buy bottles of Pepsi and a small bag of salted peanuts.
 After drinking just a little of the Pepsi, we would each pour half of the bag of peanuts into our bottle.
 The trick was to get all the peanuts out before you finished the Pepsi.

 When people ask about childhood memories, I don’t often have many fond ones to share.
-Alcoholism, abuse, abandonment, fear and sadness were all things that filled my house.
+Alcoholism, abuse, abandonment, fear, and sadness were all things that filled my house.
 Moving to that small neighborhood and finding Carol and her family was the greatest treasure and salvation of my childhood.
 Those summer days gave me hope for something more.
 Carol and I are still “sister” friends.
-She moved back into her childhood home after her father died.
-I go to the house, and we sit on the front porch looking out at the river or in ever so familiar living room and share stories of those times.
-We walk around that block we walked so many times before and smile.
-We even stop to pick the honeysuckle from time to time.
+She moved back to her childhood home after her father died, and I would go to the house, and sit on the front porch looking out at the river or in ever so familiar living room and share stories of the past.
+We would walk around that block we walked so many times before and smile.
+We even stopped to pick the honeysuckle from time to time.